 Traditional leading vendors are enterprises from North America, Asia, and Europe.
 The USA, China, and Germany account for over a third of global supplies.
 Some of the most widely known manufacturers include Harmonic D., RoboDrive, Allied Motion Technologies Inc., Kollmorgen, Maxon Motor, Wittenstein, Robotis, and Faulhaber.

-Typically, European producers are established and reputable corporations, sometimes with a history dating back to the early twentieth century.
-Their products boast top quality, proven in numerous real-life use cases and by various certifications.
+Typically, European producers are established and reputable businesses, sometimes with a history dating back to the early twentieth century.
+Their products boasts certified quality, proven in numerous real-life use cases.
 The assortment comprises not only drive systems, but also components, such as gears, sensors, control electronics, as well as accessories.